 The journey to a good objective has captured the negotiations of planning, ensured specificity whilst preserving flexibility and clarified any assumptions.

-Stretch objectives are used to indicate risk that an objective might not be achievable; teams are not required to make a commitment to delivering their stretch objectives.
-By having the escape valve of stretch objectives the commitment to the main objective becomes stronger.
+Uncommitted objectives are used to indicate risk that an objective might not be achievable; teams are not required to make a commitment to delivering their uncommitted objectives.
+By having the escape valve of uncommitted objectives the commitment to the main objective becomes stronger.

-Some of the criteria for Stretch Objectives are:
+Some of the criteria for Uncommitted Objectives are:

 - The last feature in the last sprint of the team’s plan.
 If something goes wrong and other features take longer to deliver then this feature is likely to be knocked off the back of the plan for this Program Increment.